310mc/https-310mc.github.io-tl/source/_posts/aquarium/prologue.md

 </div>

 ## Translation Notes
 [^1]: The word Kanata uses for “aberration” is *kaijin* 怪人, which is also a term in tokusatsu to refer to characters who are typically antagonistic humanoids.
 (In other words, usually villains.)
-You can find more info [here](https://dic.pixiv.net/a/%E6%80%AA%E4%BA%BA) (It’s in Japanese).
+You can find more info <a href="https://dic.pixiv.net/a/%E6%80%AA%E4%BA%BA" target="_blank">here</a> (It’s in Japanese).